SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Pinkie pointed to each one as she said its color.
 "White, blue, pink, purple, light blue, green, light pink."

 Pinkie looked inside the bag, finding dozens of differently colored gemstones.
-"There's more in here," she said as she dumped then in the center of her bed.
+"There's more in here," she said as she dumped them in the center of her bed.

 "Looks like we have a lot to work with," Fluttershy said.